History of Westeros

 The Winds of Winter: The Battle of Fire (mega-spoilers)

-A huge battle is about to occur in The Winds of Winter where several POV characters have converged.
+A huge battle is about to occur in The Winds of Winter where several POV characters have converged into a battle of fire – one with dragons.
 We break down the relevant spoiler chapters while detailing each of the participants’ motivations and expectations for the conflict.
-Theories, predictions and plenty of action from the battle itself!
+Theories, predictions and plenty of action from the battle of fire itself!
+Follow our coverage of the Battle of Ice here.

 I came for blood, not gold.